ArjhanToteck/Spotify-Downloader/README.md

 # Spotify-Downloader
 I started making this Spotify playlist downloader for a reason you might not expect.
 I have premium, so I don't need it to listen offline.
-However, GTA IV has this feature where you can import custom music for their radio, so obviously, I had no choice but to write a 200-line program that could download my entire 300 song playlist just so I could listen to it while doing drive-bys in GTA IV.
+However, GTA has this feature where you can import custom music for their radio, so obviously, I had no choice but to write a 200-line program that could download my entire 300 song playlist just so I could listen to it while doing drive-bys in GTA.

 We can just ignore that and pretend I just made it for all my homies without premium though.
 Enjoy.